Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-kongplugin-resource.md

 title: Using Plugin Resources
 ---

-This guide walks you through applying the {{site.kic_product_name}} KongPlugin and KongClusterPlugin custom resources to other configuration.
+Learn to apply the {{site.kic_product_name}} `KongPlugin` and `KongClusterPlugin` custom resources to other configurations.
 These resources change how {{site.base_gateway}} handles proxied requests.
-This guide configures plugins that modify headers and enforce authentication requirements.
+You can configures plugins to modify headers and enforce authentication requirements.

 See the [concept](/kubernetes-ingress-controller/{{page.kong_version}}/concepts/custom-resources/#KongPlugin)
 documentation for more information about the purpose of the `KongPlugin` resource.